riceissa/issarice.com/wiki/is-effective-altruism-new.md

 > harm than good to both the donor community and those thousands upon thousands
 > of organizations that are doing much-needed work in areas that the defective
 > altruism fringe deems unworthy.

+[Iason Gabriel][gabriel response]:

+> For example, effective altruists do not care about who benefits from an
+> intervention or in what way, only that the greatest total gain in well-being
+> is achieved.
+This means they often overlook the weakest and most vulnerable
+> members of a population, who are frequently illiterate, victims of
+> discrimination, and consigned to geographically remote places.
+Many of them
+> also suffer from disabilities that place out of reach the welfare gains
+> able-bodied people can achieve.
+Therefore effective altruists tend to focus
+> their efforts elsewhere.
+This approach leads to systematic neglect of those
+> most in need, something that strikes many people as unjust.

+In contrast, some, like [Catherine Tumber][tumber], make it clear that they are responding to utilitarianism itself:

+> Utilitarianism, with its bent toward quantification, for regarding people as
+> abstract units, is the ethical system of distant administrators.
+It is no
+> coincidence that it emerged in the nineteenth century with the rise of large,
+> impersonal corporate entities.
+Singer's variation rejects the ethical
+> philosophy's pleasure-or-pain calculus as too subjective and, potentially,
+> hedonistic.
+His own *preference utilitarianism* seeks to rescue ethics from
+> categorical abstraction while restoring grounds for subjective rational
+> choice. \[...\]
+>
+> \[...\] The suffering are units to be managed effectively; the more of them so
+> managed, the better from an ethical perspective. \[...\] That is what happens
+> when you reduce self and others to quantifiable widgets, much as the global
+> financial markets regard us.

 It's difficult to decisively claim that people think effective altruism is totally new, and in fact I would expect that if pushed, people would say they're